Estimated reading time: 6 minutes

 - Cool on wire racks and serve.

-Now you know how easy it is to make a bagel and serve bagels up warm with your favourite toppings instead of buying them pre-made at the grocery store.
+Now you know how easy it is to make a bagel and serve them warm with your favourite toppings instead of buying them at the grocery store.